 Camping is available for up to 500 tents, and the host also has discounts at a range of local hotels.

 A Globally Recognised Alternative to Smoking

-With vape culture on the increase, the tobacco industry should be getting more concerned by the day.
-I personally believe that vape culture provides a fantastic opportunity for people to meet up, and discuss their interests around the subject.
-Plus, it has the added benefit of bringing people together who are trying to stop smoking altogether.
+With vape culture on the rise, the tobacco industry should be getting more concerned by the day.
+At Mist, we believe that vape culture provides people with a fantastic opportunity to meet up, share their experiences, swap tips and tricks and generally discuss their interests around the subject of vaping.
+Vape meetups have the natural benefit of bringing people together and providing a support network for people who are trying to stop smoking altogether.

 Stay tuned for more additions to this guide.
 At Mist we are dedicated to keeping on top of all the latest news and trends in the vaping industry, so keep checking back to find out what’s happening, alternatively, sign up to our newsletter at the bottom of this guide to ensure you that you never miss a drop!